usgs/wdfn-blog/content/build-river-conditions.md

 ### Video {#createvideo}

-Videos are created in a similar way to GIFs, but we use a tool called `ffmpeg`.
-There are a lot of configuration options (we are still learning about how to use these).
-What we have in the command here is what we have found results in the best video.
+Videos are created in a similar way to GIFs, but I use a tool called `ffmpeg`.
+There are a lot of configuration options (I am still learning about how to use these).
+The options used in the code below are what we have found results in the best video.
 You can see all of the options and download the tool from [ffmpeg.org](https://www.ffmpeg.org/).